vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/code-tabs.md

 ## Usage

-This is the same as tabs function, but it's special built for code blocks.
+This is the same as [tabs feature](./tabs.md), but it's special built for code blocks.

 Only code fence after `@tab` marker is allowed inside code tabs, other Markdown content will be ignored.